cs4241-c25/final-project-jade-jays/README.md

 - Deployed the web app and making sure everything worked, CORs, rewriting Vercel routes.
 - Used Render for the api server and Vercel for the frontend, which routes api calls to the api server.

+### Silas
+- Setup the Express server
+- Created the Tracking page, which consisted of:
+  - Creating Types for majors, course categories, and course requirements
+  - Creating the requirements for the CS major
+  - Parsing the course data to display courses based on category
+  - Creating validation system for course requirements based on selected courses

 ## Notes